Why a Quality M&A Process Maximises Value and Delivers Motivated Investors

 Will the firm professionally present the business opportunity?

-• Does the firm, as part of its process, analyse the business for its strengths and potential, and make recommendations on any aspects which could be improved to maximise the perceived value of the business to interested parties?
+• Does the firm, as part of its process, analyse the business for its strengths and potential and make recommendations on any aspects which could be improved to maximize the perceived value of the business to interested parties?

 • Does the firm require the client’s written approval of the content of the IM?